dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 * Data exchange between an HMIS instance to a data portal or data warehouse instance of DHIS 2.
 * Data exchange between a DHIS 2 tracker instance with individual data to an aggregate HMIS instance.
-* Pre-computation of tracker data with program indicators saved as aggregate data values.
+* Precomputation of tracker data with program indicators saved as aggregate data values.
 * Data reporting from a national HMIS to a global donor.

 ### Overview